 non-court cases, the ALJ is not necessarily required to issue a new decision on remand.

 As appropriate, the ALJ could dismiss the request for hearing after the AC remand.

 deny the request for review on the basis that the ALJ hearing decision or dismissal

 was proper.
 If the AC denies review of an ALJ decision, the AC will inform the claimant

-or representative that he/she may request court review of the ALJ's decision if he/she
+or representative that the claimant may request court review of the ALJ's decision

 NOTE: When the AC denies a request for review on the grounds that the ALJ decision or dismissal

 was proper, it does not assume jurisdiction.